22 Votes

 Java: Case Insensitive Equals - String Comparison

-Previously, when comparing two Strings in Java and the comparison should be executed case insensitive independent from the uppercase or lowercase writing of the String, I have turned the whole String in upper or lower letters before the comparison:
+Some time ago, when comparing two Strings in Java and the comparison should be executed case insensitive independent from the uppercase or lowercase writing of the String, I have turned the whole String in upper or lower case letters before the comparison:

 String s1 = "test";